0x70da/0x70da.github.io/_posts/2025-10-16-bypass-guest-invite.md

 ## Summary
 When I start hunting a new program I first learn its main functions.
 In this case the app is a workspace with teams and an admin dashboard that manages roles and permissions.
-While testing privilege escalation, I saw that the **Member** role can have permissions like *add members* and *add guests*, and those permissions can be revoked by an admin.
+While testing privilege escalation, I saw that the **Member** role can have permissions like `add_members` and `add_guests`, and those permissions can be revoked by an admin.

 ![member permissions](/../../screanshots/Screenshot 2025-10-16 130610.png)

 this is i found:

 - Admins can control what each role (Member or Guest) can do.
-- Members can have permissions like *“Add Members”* and *“Invite Guests”*.
+- Members can have permissions like `add_members` and `add_guests`.
 - These permissions can be turned on or off from the admin panel.

 However, I noticed something interesting: users can exist in the workspace **without being part of any team**.